Skip to main content

 • The Senedd Cymru (Electoral Candidate Lists) Bill

-The Senedd Cymru (Members and Elections) Bill
+The Senedd Cymru (Members and Elections) Act

-The Bill reflects how the role and responsibilities of the Senedd have changed since the National Assembly for Wales first opened its doors in 1999.
+The Senedd Cymru (Members and Elections) Act sets out our plans to create a Welsh Parliament that can better serve people in Wales.
+The Act, which officially passed into law on 24 June 2024 reflects how the role and responsibilities of the Senedd have changed since the National Assembly for Wales first opened its doors in 1999.

 The Senedd can now make laws and set Welsh taxes – these are decisions which affect the lives of every single person in Wales.

-• Making 16 new Senedd constituencies, which will be created by pairing the 32 new UK Parliamentary constituencies for the 2026 Senedd election.
+• make 16 new Senedd constituencies, which will be created by pairing the 32 UK Parliamentary constituencies, in time for the 2026 Senedd election.
+There will be a full boundary review after the 2026 Senedd election

 The Senedd Cymru (Electoral Candidate Lists) Bill